-There are many ways to learn more about your target consumers, including:
+There are many other ways to learn more about your target consumers, too, including:

 - Creating buyer personas.
 A buyer persona is a semi-fictional profile that represents your ideal customer based on data gathered from your customer base.
 Typically, a buyer persona includes everything from customer demographics to behavior patterns, from hobbies to core values and more.
 A well-detailed persona can help you create content that resonates with your target audience, helping you build trust with your audience over time.
 Here are good examples of buyer personas to get you started.